5 New Year’s resolutions to adopt today for a healthier retirement

 “Time passes quickly and you think you can plan it all once you have stopped formal work but by then it is often too late to really get going.
 With a bit of planning about finances, how you will spend your time, how you will replace all those things you loved about work you can make sure your retirement is a really exciting chapter in your life.”

 It doesn’t pay to worry about the inevitable, but equally ignoring the future will only exacerbate your concerns.

 Get some of the plans out of the way early and you’ll be free to enjoy retirement to its fullest.
 Assessing your living situation is a good place to start.
-Your home may be fit for purpose in early retirement but over time the focus needs to shift to future proofing your house, whether this involves simple steps like adding a hand rail to your stairs or installing a walk in bath.
+Your home may be fit for purpose in early retirement but over time the focus needs to shift to future proofing your house, whether this involves simple steps like adding a hand rail to your stairs or installing a walk in shower or bath.

 Rights4Seniors suggests that new retirees should also plan financially and speak with an expert if required.
 Saving if possible will also safeguard against unforeseen events in the future and could enable you to accomplish some big life goals later on.

 On the subject of finances, Rights4Seniors also recommends that people get a benefit check from a free and independent advisor to find out what they are entitled to during retirement and how to go about accessing this help.

 There are other less practical plans to put in motion too and, as the advice organisation reiterates, keeping fit and eating well can only promote a healthy body and mind.
 How you spend your leisure time is also key to wellbeing.
 Whether it’s spent pursuing hobbies, bonding with family and friends, or even volunteering, the activities you fill your time with should make you happy.